Our Management Team

-Hugh AdamsHead of External Affairs With a strong background in national broadcast media, including 12 years at the BBC and freelancing for Channel 4 News amongst others, Hugh Adams has a well-established network of contacts.
+Hugh AdamsHead of PR & Media With a strong background in national broadcast media, including 12 years at the BBC and freelancing for Channel 4 News amongst others, Hugh Adams has a well-established network of contacts.
 His communications degree and expertise in digital technology

 Having joined Brain Tumour Research at the start of its second year, Hugh was brought in to head up the charity’s core fundraising campaigns and to raise the profile of the charity.
 Promoted to Head of External Affairs in 2015, Hugh is an experienced commentator regularly representing the charity on national and regional broadcast media, online and in print.
-He leads the PR strategy, both nationally and regionally, while also driving Brain Tumour Research’s highly successful public affairs and lobbying.
+He leads the PR strategy, both nationally and regionally, while also driving Brain Tumour Research’s highly successful social media communications.

 Hugh has been instrumental in growing the charity and is now a key voice of the brain tumour community, working with dedicated celebrity supporters such as Gillian Anderson, Sarah Beeny and Philip Treacy OBE.